starthq/extractor/README.md

 ## Setup

 First make sure you have Node.js installed from [http://nodejs.org](http://nodejs.org).
-NPM should be bundled with Node, so use that to install [Common Node](http://olegp.github.io/common-node/) with `npm install common-node -g` (you may need to prefix that `sudo` on Mac and Linux).
+NPM should be bundled with Node, so use that to install [Common Node](http://olegp.github.io/common-node/) with `npm install common-node -g` (you may need to prefix that with `sudo` on Mac and Linux).

 Fork this repo by clicking the "Fork" button in the upper right of this page, then clone your fork with `git clone git@github.com:USERNAME/extractor.git` (substituting your username for USERNAME) then change to the project directory with `cd extractor`.